alishaburgfeld/AllYouCanExercise/README.md

 if need to delete a migration gone bad:
 DELETE FROM flyway_schema_history WHERE version = '2.0.1';

-If I need to drop the entire schema/ all tables: mvnw flyway:clean
+If I need to drop the entire schema/ all tables: mvn flyway:clean -Dflyway.cleanDisabled=false -Dflyway.url="jdbc:mysql://localhost:3306/exercise-database" -Dflyway.user="alisha" -Dflyway.password="secret"

-If a migration worked partially, can try a repair for it to try and reset what it did: mvn flyway repair mvn flyway:migrate
+If a migration worked partially, can try a repair for it to try and reset what it did:

+mvn flyway:repair -Dflyway.url="jdbc:mysql://localhost:3306/exercise-database" -Dflyway.user="alisha" -Dflyway.password="secret"

+mvn flyway:migrate -Dflyway.url="jdbc:mysql://localhost:3306/exercise-database" -Dflyway.user="alisha" -Dflyway.password="secret"

 <!-- Helpful Videos and Tutorials-->